 Refiling After You Previously Received a Chapter 13 Discharge

 The third situation applies if you previously filed a chapter 13 bankruptcy that was not dismissed and you received a discharge of debts.
 In this situation, you can file for chapter 7 bankruptcy six years from the date you filed your previois chapter 13 petition.
 You can file for chapter thirteen again two years from the date you filed your previois chapter 13 petition.

-Tucson Bankruptcy Attorney can help you when you find yourself in financial trouble.
+Our Bankruptcy Attorney can help you when you find yourself in financial trouble.
 You are not alone!
 Many of our clients find themselves underwater due to divorce, job loss, catastrophic medical expenses or credit card bills.

-At Tucson Bankruptcy Attorney we have one important goal in serving clients: to free them from debt, either through Chapter 7 or Chapter 13 bankruptcy proceedings.
+We have one important goal in serving clients: to free them from debt, either through Chapter 7 or Chapter 13 bankruptcy proceedings.
 We have streamlined the filing process to make it easier and less costly.

-Many Tucson Bankruptcy Attorney clients are pleasantly surprised at how stress-free the filing can be.
+Many Bankruptcy Attorney clients are pleasantly surprised at how stress-free the filing can be.
 We offer every client a free initial consultation by phone, so you can review your financial situation with a skilled bankruptcy lawyer.

-As a Tucson Bankruptcy Attorney client, we examine the alternative to help you understand your options.
+As a bankruptcy client, we examine the alternative to help you understand your options.
 A major advantage of Chapter 7 is that it eliminates most of your debt in just 90 days.
 In order to qualify for Chapter 7, you must earn less than the median income for a household of your size.
 For example, a household of four can file if the income is less than $82,602 per year.